verdaux/BookNotes/Phrases/Impressors 13.md

 - [ ] Ughh.
 It's so luscious
 - [ ] No one should have to go through this
 - [ ] Women with bangs are braver
+- [ ] Don't tell the others but you're my favourite